HDR Candidate Selection

 |Cotutelle award||Award made in partnership with another institution, wherein the candidate is jointly enrolled in both institutions and receives a testamur from both institutions on completion of the program.|

 |Deferment||A period of up to 12 months, normally covering the academic year, before a student, who has been offered a place in a higher education course, enrols in that course.|

-|Designated Cohort||A group of not less than five candidates, identified as having common characteristics (such as completion of a particular qualification) for the purposes of gaining special entry or advanced standing.|
+|Designated Cohort||An approved group of potential applicants, identified as having common characteristics (such as completion of a particular qualification) for the purposes of gaining special entry.|

-|Employee||Any staff member employed by the University to undertake academic activity, including permanent, fixed term contract, casual, honorary and adjunct appointments.|
+|Employee||Any staff member employed by FedUni to undertake academic activity, including permanent, fixed term contract, casual, honorary and adjunct appointments.|

-|Enrolment||The process by which a person, having received a written offer of a place, shall enrol by lodging with the Vice-Chancellor a duly completed form of enrolment signed by both the applicant and the course coordinator or person of equivalent authority [University Statute 5.2].|
+|Enrolment||The process by which a person, having received a written offer of a place, shall register their program and course of study with FedUni by submitting a form of enrolment signed by both the applicant and the course coordinator or person of equivalent authority.|

 |ESOS Act||Education Services for Overseas Students Act 2000, as amended from time to time.|